Skip to content

 Find out if overloading your plate with eggs is really all its cracked up to be as a healthy choice.

 If there's any food fraught with a tug-of-war over its healthfulness, it's eggs.
 Over the years, eggs have been viewed as everything from an example of the perfect whole food to a dreaded harbinger of heart disease.
-And even though science now seems to confirm that eggs are, in fact, a healthy food overall, there's still such a thing as eating too many of them.
+And even though science now seems to confirm that eggs are healthy, there's still such a thing as eating too many eggs.

 scrambled eggs